-- Download the list of course restrictions.
+- Download this recently updated list of course restrictions.
 Unfortunately these are non-negotiable!

-- Beginning October 10, browse our Course Search function to see courses offered, day/time/location, full course descriptions, and prerequisites.
-Make sure you select the tab for SPRING 2020 before searching.
+- Beginning in March 19, browse our Course Search function to see courses offered, day/time/location, full course descriptions, and prerequisites.
+Make sure you select the tab for FALL 2020 before searching.
 Search for classes by department, level, or other attribute.
 Watch our video tutorial on using the Course Search feature.

-- Your flexibility and ability to follow these instructions will greatly help in getting you a good course schedule.
+- Your flexibility and ability to follow these instructions will greatly help in getting you a good course schedule for your exchange.
 It is very rare that we can register you for more than two classes in one major or department.
-It is up to you to have these courses approved by your home campus, to ensure that they will transfer back to your home campus.
+It is up to you to have all courses approved by your home campus, to ensure that they will transfer back to your home campus.

 - Select 4-6 courses AND 4-6 completely different alternates.
 UNH classes are 4 credits each, so 4 four-credit courses (16 credits) is considered an average load.
 Full-time is 12 credits; you must remain registered for at least 12 credits.
 Maximum registration is 18 credits at this time.
 Intro-level is 400; exchange students can take courses from the 200-700 level.